LibrariesHacked/create-librarydata/src/markdown/librariesdata.md

 A library is a static service point which provides access to library services for the public.
-This does not include mobile libraries, which are covered separately.

 The libraries dataset is a **register**.
-This means that to maintain it, the original data needs to be edited and kept up to date.
+This means that the original data needs to be permanently maintained and kept up to date.

-This tool allows you to view and edit the library service point data for libraries in the UK, grouped by library authority.
+This tool allows you to view and edit the library service point data for libraries in the UK, grouped by service.
 At the end of the process you can save a new copy of the data.
-If you are a member of the library service, you can update the existing dataset, but ensure you [Log in](/login) before you begin.
+If you have access rights you can update the existing datasets, but ensure you [Log in](/login) before you begin.